wtcross/grunt-lab/README.md

 ### Contributing
 There are only a few things to keep in mind when submitting a PR:

-1) all tests pass
+1. linting and style guidelines are followed
-2) 100% test coverage
+2. 100% test coverage
-3) linting and style guidelines are followed
+3. all tests pass

 Otherwise, the build will fail. :)